About the Major

 - Three additional topical courses from any combination of:

-- SOC 401 or SOC 402 or SOC 469 (Wesleyan Sociology Department Individual Tutorials including Education in the Field)
+- SOC 401 OR SOC 402 (Wesleyan Sociology Department Individual Tutorials including Education in the Field)

 - SOC 411 or SOC 412 (Wesleyan Sociology Department Group Tutorials)

 - Advisor-approved courses taken outside the Wesleyan Sociology Department, including study-abroad credit, Sociology-relevant courses at Wesleyan, and Sociology courses taken at other institutions.

 All sociology majors must enter their senior year having taken a minimum of three courses within the Wesleyan Sociology Department.
 This includes at least one of the two required courses (SOC 202, Sociological Analysis or SOC 212, Sociology and Social Theory).

-Study abroad is fully compatible with completing the major, but students who plan to go abroad for a semester are expected to discuss with their major advisors how such studies will fit into their overall academic plans before finalizing their plans.
+Study abroad is fully compatible with completing the major, but students who plan to go abroad for a semester are expected to discuss with their major advisors how such studies will fit into their overall academic program before finalizing their plans.

-Advanced Research Seminar.
-Students enroll in an advanced research seminar during the sixth, seventh, or eighth semester.
-Enrollment in these special-topic seminars is limited to 15 student majors per course.
+- Advanced Research Seminar.
+Students enroll in an Advanced Research Seminar during the 6th, 7th or 8th semester.
+Enrollment in these special-topic seminars, numbered SOC 399, is limited to 15 student majors per course.
 These seminars feature in-depth engagement with advanced course materials and culminate in a significant research paper.

-Essays and Theses.
-Students who qualify for the honors program write an honors thesis in the Thesis Seminar (SOC405-406) during the seventh and eighth semesters.
+- Honors Thesis.
+Students who qualify for the Honors Program write an Honors Thesis in the Thesis Seminar (SOC405-06) during the 7th and 8th semesters.
 See below for information on qualifying for honors.

 Students are invited to explore with their faculty advisor the possibility of qualifying for honors.
 Discussion should be initiated in the fall of the junior year.
 Students interested in the sociology honors program should obtain a copy of the department guidelines elaborating all of the steps in the process of qualifying for honors.
 These guidelines are available online and in the Sociology Department office.